henry4sfdc/lightning-newbie/apex-integration.markdown

 })
 {% endhighlight %}

+The helper element of a Lightning Component, among other things, is a useful place to put functions used multiple times.
+In this case, since it's used only once, you could easily keep it in the main controller.

 <a name="soql"></a>

 ##Step 4: Enhance Your SOQL##

 If you're used to developing in Apex, you know that SOQL queries can get more complicated than the basics above.
-For example, maybe you want to get a list of contacts at the same time using a subquery.
+For example, maybe you want to get a list of contacts at the same time get accounts using a subquery.
 No problem!

 Start by updating your Apex class to includes the subquery.